stuebersystems/doc.quattropod.en/docs/mini/conference-control.md

 ![](/assets/img/IP-Address.png)

-* After pressing the Enter key, the QuattroPod`s settings interface should now appear.
+* After pressing the Enter key, the QuattroPod's settings interface should now appear.
 Enter the password.
 By default it is `000000`.
 If this password is not accepted, you will need to [reset default settings](reset.md).

 ![](/assets/img/QuattroPod-Login.png)

-## Call up conference control
+## Open Conference Control

 * Select the menu item [admin settings]: